About

 The course is primarily oriented towards PhD students and early-stage postdocs that have strong foundational knowledge in glaciology, glaciological modeling, or remote sensing, and that wish to integrate ML methods into their work while simultaneously working to establish a community of practice.

-The course will be held from June 16th-24th and will include 3 days of interactive lectures by course instructors, 3 days of student project development in collaboration with course instructors, a one day excursion to nearby Yellowstone National Park, and two days for travel and orientation.
-Instructors include
+The course will be held from June 14th-23rd and will include 4 days of interactive lectures by course instructors, 3 days of student project development in collaboration with course instructors, a one day excursion to nearby Yellowstone National Park, and two days for travel and orientation.
+Previous instructors include

 • Doug Brinkerhoff, University of Montana